satyam8484/Contact-Us-Form-to-Send-a-Mail-Using-Django/README.md

 - in Views.py

 send_mail(
-            'Thank you For Cotacting Us',  # Subject msg,  # Message
+            'Thank you For Cotacting Us',
+            msg,  # Message
             'Your mail id',
             [tomailadd],